p2panda/handbook/website/docs/02-organising-data/queries.md

 - returns parameters required for encoding new entries
     - no side effects
-- clients can't encode new entries without information from this endpoint because every entry needs to place itself in the first unused sequence number of a specific [_bamboo log_][encoding] and also it needs to include the hashes of specific previous entries in its encoding
+- clients can't encode new entries without information from this endpoint because every entry needs to place itself in the first unused sequence number of a specific [_bamboo log_][bamboo] and also it needs to include the hashes of specific previous entries in its encoding
     - this information is held by the node
 - clients may cache the arguments required for the next entry (they are also returned by `publishEntry`)
 - clients may also persist their entry logs locally to avoid any dependency for retrieving entry arguments of nodes at all